- Search The Registry

 *On Maude Callen was born on this date in 1898.
 She was a Black nurse and midwife.

 Maude E. Callen was born in Quincy, Florida.
 She was one of thirteen sisters.
 She was orphaned by the age of six and then was raised in the home of her uncle, Dr. William J. Gunn, a physician, in Tallahassee, Florida.
 She graduated from Florida A & M University in 1922 and then completed her nursing course at Tuskegee Institute in Alabama.

-On publication of the photo-essay, readers donated more than $20,000 to support Callen's work in Pineville.
+On publication of the photo essay, readers donated more than $20,000 to support Callen's work in Pineville.
 As a result, the Maude E. Callen Clinic opened in 1953, which she ran until her retirement from public health duties in 1971.
 Callen worked as a nurse and midwife in Berkeley County for over 60 years.
-She was inducted into the South Carolina Hall of Fame, was honored as the outstanding Older South Carolinian by the State Commission on Aging and was presented the Order of the Palmetto by then Governor Richard W. Riley.
-Callen was also featured "On the Road with Charles Kuralt" in 1983, and a year later she received the Alexis De Tocqueville Society Award for her 60 years of service to Berkeley County.
+She was inducted into the South Carolina Hall of Fame, was honored as the outstanding Older South Carolinian by the State Commission on Aging, and was presented the Order of the Palmetto by then-Governor Richard W. Riley.
+Callen was also featured in "On the Road with Charles Kuralt" in 1983, and a year later she received the Alexis De Tocqueville Society Award for her 60 years of service to Berkeley County.

 Even after retirement, Callen continued to serve the community through her volunteer work such as volunteer manager of the Senior Citizens Nutrition Council.
 She dedicated her life to helping people, young and old.
 The newly built Callen-Lacey Children's Shelter bears her name along with the name of a well-known physician.
 Maude E. Callen died on January 23, 1990.